LIVING THE CATHOLIC FAITH IN THE 3RD MILLENIUM

 John's preaching began with "Repent!
 The Kingdom of God is at hand."
 His was a call to repentance - a warning - a call to change our ways because something big and wonderful was soon coming.

-The message of Jesus was - and continues to be: "Rejoice!
+The message of Jesus was "Rejoice!
 The Kingdom of God is here!"
 His was an invitation - a call to experience the presence of the Father in our every moment, our every breath, in the "now" of our every encounter by repentance and metanoia.

-Now is the acceptable time.
-Now is the graced time when we will receive the help we need to respond, to make a turn in our lives towards God.
-That doesn’t mean big changes are easy or accomplished in a short period of time.
+Lent is the graced time when we will receive the help we need to respond and to make a turn in our lives towards God.
+This doesn’t mean big changes are easy or accomplished in a short period of time.
 Metanoia means we will have to dedicate our lives to transformation.
-In truth it will never be a completed process, but if we listen to Jesus today, we need to start, and start again and again, becoming followers of Christ.
-The acceptable time is now… every now!
+In truth it will never be a completed process but if we listen to Jesus today we need to begin.
+And then begin again and again, becoming followers of Christ.
+The time is now - every now!